eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 #### Segments of Nexthop Dependency for Dataplane Rrefresh
 So a quick dataplane refresh operates as follows:

-1. find the current NHG 200.0.0.1, flatten its dependencies, and then utilize it to refresh the dataplane:
+1. Find the current NHG 200.0.0.1, flatten its dependencies, and then utilize it to refresh the dataplane:

 <figure align=center>
     <img src="images/current_nhg_for_dataplane.png" >